 When it comes to Social Security Disability matters, the process is complex.
 Many individuals who have applied for Social Security Disability benefits are denied and are not sure what to do next.

-For over 26 years, Ruth Kimball has assisted many individuals who have been denied benefits with filing a Request for Reconsideration or Request for Hearing.
+For over 29 years, Ruth Kimball has assisted many individuals who have been denied benefits with filing a Request for Reconsideration or Request for Hearing.
 Unlike many Social Security Disability lawyers, Ruth Kimball works with each client personally.
-She personally helps each client through the process, from initial appeal through the hearing.
+She helps each client through the process, from initial appeal through the hearing.
 She also works with doctors and medical providers to develop the case for the Administrative Law Judge.